Nitroglycerin (medication): Angina

 Nitroglycerin is useful in decreasing angina attacks, perhaps more so than reversing angina once started, by supplementing blood concentrations of NO, also called endothelium-derived relaxing factor, before the structure of NO as the responsible agent was known.
 This led to the development of transdermal patches of nitroglycerin, providing 24-hour release.
 However, the effectiveness of nitroglycerin is limited by development of tolerance/tachyphylaxis within 2–3 weeks of sustained use.
 Continuous administration and absorption (such as provided by daily pills and especially skin patches) accelerate onset of tolerance and limit the usefulness of the agent.
 Thus, nitroglycerin works best when used only in short-term, pulse dosing.
 Indeed, studies show that a dosing regimen should include nitrate-free days, and in the case of transdermal patches (such as with Nitro-dur), which provide 10-12 hours daily of sustained release for at least 1 month but don't yet have an established minimum time for nitrate-free windows, periods of 10-12 hours is sufficient for preventing tolerance build-up; therefore, an appropriate dosing schedule when used as patches (such as in the case with Nitro-dur) would include 12-14 hours of patch-on followed by a window of 10-12 hours of patch-off.

 Other forms of the drug are more effective for treatment of acute episodes of angina once they have started (while most forms are not due to the lack of rapid administration of the drug), and some are useful in the prophylaxis of angina before activities which may precipitate an episode, like having sexual intercourse.
-Nitroglycerin when used as a spray can treat ongoing episodes with up to or "no more than" three sprays in a 15-minute period and the same as prophylaxis of an angina attack.
+Nitroglycerin when used as a spray can treat ongoing episodes with no more than three sprays in a 15-minute period and the same as prophylaxis of an angina attack.

-Nitroglycerin is useful for myocardial infarction (heart attack) and pulmonary edema, again working best if used quickly, within a few minutes of symptom onset, as a pulse dose.
+Nitroglycerin is useful for myocardial infarction (heart attack) and pulmonary edema, again working best if used quickly, within a few minutes of symptom onset.
 It may also be given as a sublingual or buccal dose in the form of a tablet placed under the tongue or a spray into the mouth for the treatment of an angina attack.